-- The Year 12 Common Content consists of one module Texts and Human Experiences which is common to the Year 12 Standard, the Year 12 Advanced and the Year 12 English Studies courses where students analyse and explore texts and apply skills in synthesis. - Three additional modules emphasise particular aspects of shaping meaning and representation, questions of textual integrity and ways in which texts are valued - including Textual Conversations, Critical Study of Literature, and Craft of Writing.
+- The Year 12 Common Content consists of one module Texts and Human Experiences which is common to the Year 12 Standard, the Year 12 Advanced and the Year 12 English Studies courses where students analyse and explore texts and apply skills in synthesis. - Three additional modules emphasise particular aspects of shaping meaning and representation, questions of textual integrity and ways in which texts are valued.